snuq/SnuKivyTemplate/Readme.md

 # snu.app.NormalApp Functionality

-This class is a subclass of the 'kivy.app.App' class, it also implements the following features:
+This class is a subclass of the 'kivy.app.App' class.
+Please note that to set the following variables to custom values, you can pass them in when creating and running your app like this:

+    MyApp(theme_index=1).run()

+This class also implements the following extra features:

 ## Themes
 Two default themes are included in the 'themes' variable, this is simply a list of dictionaries with a specific set of keys.
 Copy one of the theme variables and modify the color values to create your own.

 * ### NormalApp.button_scale
-Numeric Property, this controlls the overall scale of interface, sane values should be between 50 and 150.
+Numeric Property, this controls the overall scale of interface, sane values should be between 50 and 150.
 This value is loaded from the app config file, 'buttonscale'.
 When the config is changed, or when this value is changed, the app will automatically adjust scale.